vmkolev/simpletask/README.md

 - cloud provider as AWS:

      In this scenario you should use Vagrantfile_AWS and instances.yaml file must be populate with proper values.
      Please note that you will need more that t2.micro type of instance because of number of the containers.
-You will need more that 1Gb of RAM and at least 8Gb of disk space.
+You will need more that 1Gb of RAM and at least 8Gb of disk free space independs of the used distro.

 The steps after clone locally the repo are: